Last Updated: November 7, 2018 11:16:35 AM PST

 Manuals must be provided and maintained in each lab.
 Electronic copies are acceptable.

-Ensure employees have access to and review UCSD's manuals on the Blink website:
+Ensure employees have access to and review the following manuals:

 Note: this page has a friendly link that's easy to remember: http://blink.ucsd.edu/go/ucsettlement